-James L. Pray is a member of BrownWinick and the Chair of the Environmental Law practice group.
-Jim also chair's the firm's Information Technology Committee and is the Chief Technology Officer of the firm.
+James L. Pray is a member of BrownWinick, serves on the firm's Management Committee, and is Chair of the firm's Environmental Law practice group.
+Jim also Chairs the firm's Information Technology Committee and is the Chief Technology Officer of the firm.
 His practice includes both consulting and litigation services to the business community with an emphasis on assisting with environmental, cyber security, and energy matters.

 Environmental.
 Jim has been involved with numerous environmental investigations cleanups around the state of Iowa and the rest of the country.
 His practice includes assisting with contract negotiation, risk assessments, commercial development feasibility studies, brownfields projects, and mergers and acquisitions.
 Jim has also provided due diligence, development, environmental and transportation advice to more than three dozen ethanol and biofuel projects around the country.
 His clients also include meat processing plants, pharmaceutical development companies, municipalities, food processors, manufacturers, wind and solar developers and organic waste composting facilities.
 Jim successfully defended the Chicago and Northwestern Railroad Company against a claim that it should conduct a remediation caused by the Rock Island Railroad.
 In Blue Chip Enterprises, et. al. v.
 State, Dept. of Natural Resources, 528 N.W.2d 619 (Iowa 1995) Jim won a ruling from the Iowa Supreme Court that held that Iowa would not follow the federal practice of automatically imposing strict clean-up liability on landowners that did not cause the underlying contamination.